 Reaching an out-of-court settlement

 We will always start by attempting to negotiate a voluntary settlement with your healthcare provider wherever possible.
 Not only does this allow you to avoid the stress and uncertainty of court proceedings, it also typically means you can get compensation much faster and with lower legal fees.

 Our medical negligence lawyers are highly skilled in negotiation and Alternative Dispute Resolution (ADR) with a strong track record of securing an out-of-court settlement for even complex and high value lack of consent claims.
 Our goal is always to get you the maximum compensation available in the way that is best for you and your loved ones.

 Where court proceedings are required, our medical negligence solicitors will ensure you have the best possible representation and work closely with you and your family throughout the whole process.

 We will clearly explain what is involved at every stage of proceedings and the potential outcomes, so you can make informed choices and any stress and uncertainty is kept to a minimum.

 Compensation is often lifechanging, but it is important to make sure you think about how to use your compensation effectively to meet your long-term needs.

-Our team can advise you on your options, including where it makes sense to place your compensation into a ‘personal injury trust’.
+Our team of consent claim solicitors can advise you on your options, including where it makes sense to place your compensation into a ‘personal injury trust’.
 This ring-fences the funds, so you can use them as you need without worrying about any impact on your access to means-tested benefits.